 An honest, unbiased review of the Bartesian cocktail machine, pros/cons to consider, if it’s worth the money, and top rated drink flavors.

-It has been a little over four months since Robert bought our Bartesian cocktail machine for me as a Christmas present, and ever since then I have put it through the ringer!
+It has been a little over ten months since Robert bought our Bartesian cocktail machine for me as a Christmas present, and ever since then I have put it through the ringer!

 Well, maybe not through the ringer.
 I mean I’m not throwing back a margarita everyday, but we have definitely used this Keurig-meets-robot-bartender quite a bit.